 Advanced Report Writing Course

-Our Advanced Report Writing Course is accredited by the Services Seta and material covers unit standards 12153 and 110023 at NQF level 4 worth 11 credits.
+This course is accredited by the Services Seta and the material covers unit standard 110023 at NQF level 4 worth 6 credits

 This four day workshop is intended to help you do the writing your job demands.
 If you are a manager at any level in business, government, or industry, you must write reports.
 Whether you want to or not, you write to explain things, to smooth relationships and to convince others of the value of some course of action.
 Writing must be clear, concise, complete, and correct.
 It must also convey your message in a courteous tone.
 The workshop will help you to identify the range of this kind of writing, the forms it takes, and the persuasive techniques it requires.When you have completed this course you will be able to define the key concepts associated with Advanced Report Writing and you will be able to: Identify the main obstacles to effective Report Writing and how to avoid them; Understand the nature of a Technical Report and Project Report; Write from the perspective of the writer and the reader.